SkretasLab/ProteoSeeker/README.md

 4. The reads of the FASTQ files undergo several quality control checks by FastQC.
 5. The reads are preprocessed by BBDuk and then are analyzed by FastQC for a second time.
 6. The preprocessed reads are assembled into contigs by Megahit.
-7. Protein coding regions (pcrs) are predicted in the contigs by FragGeneScanRs.
+7. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
-8. CD-HIT is used to reduce the redundancy of the pcrs.
+8. CD-HIT is used to reduce the redundancy of the pcdrs.
 9. Bowtie2 maps the reads to the contigs.
 10. The contigs are binned based on MetaBinner or COMEBin.
-11. The pcrs are screened against the tpd with HMMER.
+11. The pcdrs are screened against the tpd with HMMER.
-12. Any pcr with at least one hit against the tpd is screened against the tfpd.
+12. Any pcdr with at least one hit against the tpd is screened against the tfpd.
 13. Species are assigned to the proteins based on the species assignment to the bins.
 14. Each bin, along with any taxa assigned to it, is quantified based on the reads mapped to its contigs.
 15. Annotation files are written.